-To learn the weight vector and bias, back-propagation was used to minimize the minimum squared error(MSE) criterion (Haykin 1999; Principe et al. 2000).
-Backpropagation is a gradient descent procedure that maps the output layer error to the error at the output of each node, yielding a local update rule that depends only on the node's input and output error.
+To learn the weight vector and bias, back-propagation was used to minimize the minimum squared error(MSE) criterion (Haykin 1999; Principe, Euliano, and Lefebvre 2000).
+Back-propagation is a gradient descent procedure that maps the output layer error to the error at the output of each node, yielding a local update rule that depends only on the node's input and output error.
 It is obtained by direct application of the chain rule to the derivative of the criterion with regards to each one of the ANN parameters.
-Because back-propagation depends only on the local gradient and that information is available directly from the optimization criterion, there is no need to explicitly characterize the parameter space.
+Because backpropagation depends only on the local gradient and that information is available directly from the optimization criterion, there is no need to explicitly characterize the parameter space.